-- 29. All of the Trustee's holdings in listed equities are within pooled funds and the Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights and engagement.
-Therefore, the Trustee is not able to direct how votes are exercised and the Trustee itself has not used proxy voting services over the Plan Year.
+- 34. All of the Trustee's holdings in listed equities are within pooled funds and the Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights and engagement.
+Therefore, the Trustee is not able to direct how votes are exercised, and the Trustee itself has not used proxy voting services over the Plan Year.
 The Asset Manager reviews the managers' voting policies as part of the selection and retention of the Plan's investment arrangements.
-The Asset Manager confirmed the managers voting policies align fully with the Trustee's over the Plan Year. s.
-However, the Trustee takes ownership of the Plan's stewardship by monitoring and engaging with managers, as detailed below. - 30.
-The Trustee received training on the DWP's first formal guidance on stewardship during the Plan Year, including what stewardship is and why it is important and what the Trustee is expected to do to comply with the new guidance. - 31.
-Following the introduction of DWP's guidance, the Trustee agreed to set stewardship priorities to focus monitoring and engagement with their investment managers on specific ESG factors.
-At the April 2023 Board meeting, the Trustee discussed and agreed stewardship priorities for the Plan which were: Climate change, Human Rights and Biodiversity. - 32.
+As part of the annual investment manager compliance review, the Asset Manager discussed the Trustee's views on ESG with the managers and found there to be no material misalignment.
+However, the Trustee takes ownership of the Plan's stewardship by monitoring and engaging with managers, as detailed below.
+The Trustee is comfortable that over the Plan year, voting undertaken on its behalf by asset managers has been consistent with the Plan's voting policy. - 35.
+Following the introduction of DWP's formal guidance on stewardship, the Trustee agreed to set stewardship priorities to focus monitoring and engagement with their investment managers on specific ESG factors.
+At the April 2023 Board meeting, the Trustee discussed and agreed stewardship priorities for the Plan which were: Climate change, Human Rights and Biodiversity. - 36.
 The Trustee selected these priorities as key market-wide risks and areas where the Trustee believes that good stewardship and engagement can improve long-term financial outcomes for Plan members.
 The Trustee communicated these priorities to its managers in July 2023.
-The Plan's managers acknowledged the Trustee's priorities and its expectations of the managers and confirmed that they were comfortable with these. - 33.
+The Plan's managers acknowledged the Trustee's priorities and its expectations of the managers and confirmed that they were comfortable with these. - 37.
+The Trustee conducted a deep dive into LGIM's voting, engagement and stewardship practices in November 2023.
+The Trustee reviewed LGIM's strength and weaknesses in these areas compared to other passive managers.
+Following this review, the Trustee met and engaged with LGIM during the Plan Year on particular 'asks' to improve the manager's stewardship practices with respect to record keeping and safeguards, to ensure LGIM's voting practice matches its principles.
+In particular the Trustee engaged with LGIM's on its record-keeping in relation to voting which LCP had identified as an area of potential improvement as it would allow LGIM to provide more detailed information on how it had voted. - 38.
 The Trustee is conscious that responsible investment, including voting and engagement, is rapidly evolving and therefore expects most managers will have areas where they could improve.
 Therefore, the Trustee aims to have an ongoing dialogue with managers to clarify expectations and encourage improvements.
-The Trustee intends to further develop its oversight of managers' voting and engagement activity to outline the extent to which the managers' policies relate to the Plans' stewardship priorities. - 34.
+The Trustee intends to further develop its oversight of managers' voting and engagement activity by reviewing the extent to which the managers' policies relate to the Plans' stewardship priorities. - 39.
 The Trustee is supportive of utilising exclusion as a means of removing companies with exceptionally poor ESG credentials in specific areas within the passive equity exposure within the Default fund.
-During the Plan Year, the Trustee adopted exclusions to the UK Equity Default and the Plan's remaining passive regional selfselect equity funds to exclude holdings where reputational and legal risks to financial value exist, including investment in controversial weapons systems like land mines and cluster munitions, investment in companies in perennial breach of UN Global Compact, and investment in thermal coal companies.
+The Trustee adopts exclusions for the UK Equity Default and the Plan's remaining passive regional self-select equity funds by excluding holdings where reputational and legal risks to financial value exist, including investment in controversial weapons systems like land mines and cluster munitions, investment in companies in perennial breach of UN Global Compact, and investment in thermal coal companies.